spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-testing.md

 <%(Lightbox image="{{assetRoot}}assets/dbsync/editor-settings-generate-launch-config.png")%>

-Then, build the project from Visual Studio and be sure everything compiles correctly.

-<%(Callout type="tip" message="If you have any issues, you can compare your code to a final working version of the tutorial in the `feature/dbsync_worker_tutorial_finish` branch of the Example Project.")%>

 ### 4. Running the game

 At this point, all is ready, so in the Unreal Editor:
 1. Generate Schema (this is required to create the descriptor files for the schema we imported from outside the Unreal project and would not have been generated when you generated Schema in step 1)
-1. Open the Play drop-down menu.
+2. Open the Play drop-down menu.
 Under Multiplayer Options, set the number of players to 2 or 3 and hit play

 As you kill players, you will the “All Time” columns change.